StackVista/stackstate-docs/use/health-state-and-event-notifications/alerting-on-anomalies.md

 ![Anomaly example](../../.gitbook/assets/anomaly-chart-write-latency.png)

-The anomaly events are collected in the [event perspective](../../use/views/events_perspective.md).
+The anomaly events can be viewed in the [event perspective](../../use/views/events_perspective.md) when event category `Anomalies` is selected in the filter.

 ![Anomaly events](../../.gitbook/assets/anomaly-events-in-events-perspective.png)